Phulwari Sharif: Transport

 Phulwari Sharif is well connected to other cities of India through rail-road network.

 Road

 Phulwari Sharif is located on NH 139 on the AIIMS Road in Patna.
+Parivahan Parisar is located behind phulwarisharif jail.
+All the city (Patna) and intercity buses run by the Bihar State Road Transport Corporation start from this 24 acres Parivahan Parisar.
+This transport complex also have offices of Bihar State Road Transport Corporation Limited and district transport office.
+This transport complex was inaugurated by Chief Minister Nitish Kumar in May 2023.

 Rail

 Phulwari Sharif railway station connects the city to different part of the country through many passenger and express trains.

 Airways

 Lok Nayak Jay Prakash Narayan Airport is nearby Phulwari Sharif which connects Patna to all other part of country.

 Administration

+There are 23 Blocks in Patna district, each headed by a BDO.
+Patna Sadar block, Sampatchak block and Phulwari Sharif block comes under Patna Sadar Sub-division.
+A subdivision is headed by a SDM.

-Phulwari Sharif has turned into a prominent city and a notified area of the Patna.
+Phulwari has turned into a prominent city and a notified area of the Patna.
 Under the plan of Greater Patna it will also come under Patna Municipal Corporation.

 Politics

-Shyam Rajak, a member of the Janata Dal United (JDU) party, won the Phulwari seat (assembly constituency no. 188), reserved for scheduled castes, thrice after losing once to Rashtriya Janta Dal candidate.
-Representing Janata Dal in 1995, he defeated Sanjeev Prasad Toni of Congress.
-Sanjeev Prasad Toni of Congress won the seat thrice, defeating Vidyanand Vikal of IPF in 1990, and Dashrath Paswan of the CPI in 1985 and 1980.
-Ram Prit Paswan of Janata Party defeated Dasrath Paswan of CPI in 1977.
-The Phulwari assembly constituency is part of Pataliputra (Lok Sabha constituency).
+Gopal Ravidas is the MLA of Phulwari Assembly constituency since 2020.
+He belongs to CPI(ML) Liberation party.

+Phulwari falls under the Pataliputra Lok Sabha constituency.